LucaCanali/Miscellaneous/Spark_Notes/Spark_DataFrame_Histograms.md

 select
     bucket, {min} + (bucket - 1/2) * {step} as value,
     nvl(cnt, 0) as count
-from hist right outer join buckets using(bucket) order by bucket
+from buckets left outer join hist using(bucket) order by bucket
 """)